The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Heel can slip and lift up inside the boot, reducing effectiveness

-This splint’s main selling point is its customisable stretch.
+Customizable stretch is the main selling point here.
 It comes with two separate foam stretch wedges that you can place inside the boot, right under the ball of your foot.
 You can start by wearing the boot with no wedge for a gentle 90-degree hold, then add the thinner wedge to increase the stretch, and eventually progress to the thicker wedge (or both) for maximum dorsiflexion.
-This is a standout feature, as it allows you to find the precise angle of stretch you can comfortably tolerate all night.
-Many people who have found other splints to be painfully rigid or just plain irritating report that this Vive model is the only one they can consistently sleep in, thanks to its plush lining.
+This allows you to find the precise angle of stretch you can comfortably tolerate all night.
+While other splints can feel painfully rigid or irritating, this Vive model stands out as a more tolerable option for consistent nightly use, specifically due to that plush lining.

 While it’s one of the bulkier options on the market (and costs around $50), its plush design solves the biggest problem most people have with splints: actually wearing them.
 This splint is best for the person with moderate-to-severe symptoms who prioritizes padded comfort above all else.
 It’s an excellent choice for those who have already tried hard plastic boots and found them too painful or for side-sleepers who need a soft exterior that won’t scrape or bang against their other leg.
 The included wedges make it ideal for anyone who wants to gradually and safely increase their foot’s stretch over time.